 - Product updates.

-All of these things help to increase brand awareness in your followers.
+All of these things help to increase brand awareness among your followers.

 Lastly, Google Posts let you advertise new coupons, deals, and events in creative ways.
 You can even use images, videos, and call-to-action buttons to drive up user engagement.

-In the not-too-distant future, keep an eye out for GMB’s “local favorites” feature, which will award digital and physical badges to the top 5 percent of local businesses per category.
+Check out Google’s Local Favorites program, too.
+It awards digital and physical badges to the top 5% of local businesses per category.